jeffreygray/Space-Fights/README.md

 # Space Fights!
 This is an invigorating multiplayer space shooter that won best overall game at UVA's game expo in Spring 2017 by a panel of expert judges and students.

-coded by Caleb Ziamba and Jeffrey Gray
+- Coded by Caleb Ziamba and Jeffrey Gray

 Final Build: 05.01.2017